Loel Guinness: Early life

-Born in Manhattan and raised in the United States and England, Loel Guinness was the only son of Benjamin Seymour Guinness (1868–1947) a wealthy New York-based, Anglo-Irish financier from whom he inherited a fortune.
+Born in Manhattan and raised in the United States and England, Loel Guinness was the only son of Benjamin Seymour Guinness (1868–1947) a wealthy New York-based financier (later also a Prince in the Italian nobility) from whom he inherited a fortune.
+His mother, Bridget Henrietta Frances (née Williams-Bulkeley; 1871-1933), was the sister of Sir Richard Williams-Bulkeley, 12th Baronet, of an old Anglesey landed family.
 He had two sisters: Meraud Michelle Wemyss Guinness and Tanis Eva Guinness.

 He was educated at Royal Military College, Sandhurst, and thereafter gained the rank of lieutenant in the service of the Irish Guards.

 Career

 After taking flying lessons, Guinness joined the Royal Aero Club in 1928.
 The following year, he became one of the first private citizens in England to own an airplane and soon he was a member of the County of London's Auxiliary Air Force squadron.
 He later served as president of Air Work Ltd., an aircraft-parts supplier, and of British United Airways.

 In 1931, on his third try, Guinness was elected to Parliament for Bath and was named parliamentary private secretary to Sir Philip Sassoon, the Under Secretary for Air from 1931 to 1935.
 He held his seat until 1945, when he stood down.